RickyY1689/Conversation-Summarization-For-CBT/research/Designing-MI-Driven-Summaries.md

-# Designing an MI Aligned Summarization Prompt
+# Designing an MI Aderant Summarization Prompt

 ## Preview

 > Therapist: To start, what is the thing you like most about smoking?
-Client: I like the feeling I get from it of course, and also, I enjoy the physical act.
-Therapist: You enjoy the fact that smoking makes you feel calm and relaxed.
-Therapist: Did that make sense?
-Client: Yes 																																					Therapist: Now, what is the thing you like least about smoking?
-Client: The smell Therapist: You dislike the smell of cigarettes.
-Therapist: Did what I said make sense to you?
-Client: yes 																																					Therapist: Now, what is one thing about your smoking habit that you would like to change?
-Client: Nothing actually 																															Therapist: You want to quit smoking completely.
-Therapist: Did that make sense?
-Client: no 																																					Therapist: What will it look like when you have made this change in your smoking habit?
-Client: I don't want to make a change.
-Therapist: You realize that making the change will require discipline and persistence.
-Therapist: Does this make sense to you?
-Client: yes Therapist: Finally, what are the steps you need to take to make this change?
-Client: Well, if I wanted to smoke less, I suppose I would possibly try to keep myself busy in other ways Therapist: You realize that it is not just a matter of smoking less, but also of staying busy in other ways.
-Therapist: Did that make sense?
-Client: yes
+>
+> Client: I like the feeling I get from it of course, and also, I enjoy the physical act.
+>
+> Therapist: You enjoy the fact that smoking makes you feel calm and relaxed.
+>
+> Therapist: Did that make sense?
+>
+> Client: Yes
+>
+> Therapist: Now, what is the thing you like least about smoking?
+>
+> Client: The smell Therapist: You dislike the smell of cigarettes.
+>
+> Therapist: Did what I said make sense to you?
+>
+> Client: yes
+>
+> Therapist: Now, what is one thing about your smoking habit that you would like to change?
+>
+> Client: Nothing actually
+>
+> Therapist: You want to quit smoking completely.
+>
+> Therapist: Did that make sense?
+>
+> Client: no
+>
+> Therapist: What will it look like when you have made this change in your smoking habit?
+>
+> Client: I don't want to make a change.
+>
+> Therapist: You realize that making the change will require discipline and persistence.
+>
+> Therapist: Does this make sense to you?
+>
+> Client: yes
+>
+> Therapist: Finally, what are the steps you need to take to make this change?
+>
+> Client: Well, if I wanted to smoke less, I suppose I would possibly try to keep myself busy in other ways
+>
+> Therapist: You realize that it is not just a matter of smoking less, but also of staying busy in other ways.
+>
+> Therapist: Did that make sense?
+>
+> Client: yes

 Over the course of this document we'll go over how given the text conversation above we improve our summarization from: